 Drilling Mechanics Group

-With increasing challenges in drilling for minerals, hydrocarbon and geothermal exploration, a new scientific group dedicated to drilling mechanics was established in 2010 in the Petroleum Engineering Department.
+With increasing challenges in drilling for minerals, hydrocarbon and geothermal exploration, a new scientific group dedicated to drilling mechanics was established in 2010.

 The research interests of the Drilling Mechanics Group (DMG) centred around the interactions taking place while drilling: interactions often coupled between the drill bit, the rock, the drilling fluid and the driving mechanisms (drill rig, downhole motors).
 Scientific research is conducted with the overarching objective of delivering simple, practical engineering models but also technical solutions that can be implemented on site.

 The DMG has established active collaborations with industrial partners with the objectives of implementing results of research to optimize drilling performance via the design and selection of tools, the implementation of best drilling practices and the monitoring and interpretation of drilling data in real time.